d-smith/notes/aws/security-specialty/06-data-protection-with-vpcs.md

 Create a New ACL

-* Default is to deny everything
+* Default for customer NACL is to deny everything

 Ephemeral Ports